Quality Tune Up Car Care Center REMAINS OPEN

-At Quality Tune-Up Auto Care, we want our loyal customers throughout the Bay Area to know that remain open for business during these tough times.
+At Quality Tune Up Car Care Center, we want our loyal customers throughout the Bay Area to know that remain open for business during these tough times.
 We understand the severity of the COVID-19 outbreak and how much it has affected the lives of those in our communities.

 While we are all asked to shelter in place and minimize contact with others, we understand that auto care is an essential need for all.
 Even with shutdowns, those in healthcare, law enforcement, and other vital industries still need a reliable car to get to work.
 We know many of our customers are relying on their vehicles to get them to the stores to retrieve necessities, which is another reason why we are open to keep your vehicle running.